 When you arrive at Pembroke as an undergraduate you are automatically a member of the JCR.
 This means that you can benefit from the JCR’s social, charitable and sporting events, pastoral support, art fund, travel grants and much more!
 To allow all this great stuff to happen, students pay a small levy every term, which sometimes changes according to the amount the JCR spends.
 To opt out of this, contact the Treasurers.

 The running of the JCR is prescribed by the Constitution, a ‘living document’ which outlines the obligations of committee members and how meetings should be conducted.
-Our bi-weekly meetings usually happen at 20:30 on Sunday evenings, odd weeks in Michaelmas and Hilary, and every week in Trinity, and are led by the vice-president Tom.
+Our meetings usually happen at 20:30 every second Sunday and are led by the vice-president.
 These meetings can include updates on college policies, current projects and info from committee officers.
 The final order-of-business are Motions (see below).
 These proposals can be submitted by any member of the JCR and are first lobbied, then discussed, opened to questions and finally voted on.
 Food and drink is always provided for after!

 Any JCR member is eligible to submit a motion.
 These are proposals of changes, reforms or ideas for new projects and can come under one of two headings: ‘Private’ or a ‘Constitutional’.